 Around 40,000 faithful assemble here for the prayers at any given time but more so during Eid.
 More than 3000 artisans from 38 countries with the best minds in architecture and design toiled for a decade to make this dream of Sheikh Zayed into a reality.
 The best of white marble, gold, semiprecious stones and crystals have been used to construct this incredible mosque which has 82 domes of seven different sizes.

 The chandeliers made of countless Swarovski crystals, the marble flooring engraved with decorative floral patterns, the niches in the wall with delicate bluish-purple floral inlays, the calligraphy with verses from the Quran, intricate carvings… all left us awestruck and speechless.
 I just wanted to give up on this worldly life and become a spiritual seeker in search of the divine.
-Given a choice, I would have spent more time here, but we had to take leave since we had to return to Dubai, which was two hours away.
+Given a choice, I would have spent more time here.
+But we had to take leave since we had to return to Dubai, which was two hours away.

 The museum of Louvre is a must-see for art lovers.
 Pay a visit to the dates market.
 Explore the Al Jahili Fort and get a peek into the emirate’s history.
 Like Dubai, you have the option to go on a desert safari and do some dun dashing.
 Watch belly dancers as you savour Middle Eastern cuisine.
 I think setting aside just a day for Abu Dhabi is not doing justice to it.
-But I am glad we could spend at least a day here to get a taste of this impressive city and would love to revisit it someday.
+But I am glad we could spend at least a day here to get a taste of this impressive city.
+We would love to revisit it someday.

 Nearest Airport: Abu Dhabi has an international airport.
 Several international flights from major cities in India can take you to Abu Dhabi or its neighbouring emirate Dubai which is two hours away by road.